MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/preview-channel.md

 - Notifications for an *elevated* unpackaged app is not supported.
 PushNotificationManager::IsSupported will not perform a check for elevated mode.
 However, we are working on supporting this in a future release.

 ### MSIX packaging
-We've introduced a new extension to support creating shortcuts to items in the MSIX package.

-**Known limitations for the extension:**

 We've enhanced MSIX adding new and extending existing functionality via the extension categories:

 - windows.appExecutionAlias